pytorch/TensorRT/examples/int8/training/vgg16/README.md

 ## Exporting

-Use the exporter script to create a torchscript module you can compile with TRTorch
+Use the exporter script to create a torchscript module you can compile with Torch-TensorRT

 ### For PTQ
 ```